HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Inspect it.

+Healthy plants are the gold standard when you want quality.
 Look for problems before buying, if badly damaged or infested with bugs pick another.
-Check the soil too, it should look like soil and smell neutral, if it looks disgusting or has a rotten foul smell to it, again pick another.
+Check the soil too, it should look like soil and smell neutral, if it looks gross or has a foul smell to it, pick another.

 • Take care when you buy in Winter.

 If you are buying something online you don't know how the delivery company are going to store the plant over night and a cold spell or frost could be disastrous.
+Check the shops policies and if they will ship it with heat packs.
 Equally if you're picking it up from a store be careful not to keep it outdoors for too long.

 • A true "bargain" is rare.

 In most cases the price has been reduced because something is wrong.
 Unless you're confident dealing with sick plants, in general it's probably best to give it a miss.
-If you're happy to gamble, a very cheap sick plant is sometimes still worth a punt - Be brave!
+If you want to live on the wild side, a very cheap sick plant is sometimes still worth a punt - Be brave!

 • Although bargains are unusual, you can get lucky.